Disappearance of Aimee Semple McPherson: Misleading news coverage

 Police officials examining the clothes McPherson wore when she reappeared at Agua Prieta.
-The amount of wear to be expected on clothing after a walk through the desert was an important issue.

 Shortly after the dismissal of the case, on January 18, 1927, Constable O. A. Ash of Douglas, Arizona was interviewed by a special staff correspondent of the San Bernardino Daily Sun.
 Constable Ash maintained that the press withheld important facts from the public and even gave deliberate misinformation regarding McPherson's kidnapping story.
 The papers denied, he said, there being bind marks from the kidnapper's restraints on McPherson's wrists, though he saw the marks himself.
 The country where he back trailed McPherson's 20 mi trip he described as grassy and ideal pasture land with plenty of springs of water.
 He said that the maximum temperature was around 96 F. The scorching sands, described in many papers, and brush that would tear clothes and scratch shoes, the constable said, were not present in the region McPherson traversed.
 He described the papers reporting alleged testimony by witnesses even before they took the stand.
 Ash stated he knew little concerning the pastor and her work and said she was a "victim of much misrepresentation".

-Judge Arthur Keetch of the Los Angeles Superior Court, who presided over one of investigating grand jury bodies he later dissolved, stated on a later date that he thought that the papers "were running pretty wild at that time".
+Judge Arthur Keetch of the Los Angeles Superior Court, who presided over one of the investigating grand jury bodies he later dissolved, stated on a later date that he thought that the papers "were running pretty wild at that time".
 He was annoyed that secret proceedings of his grand jury was being divulged to the public through the press.
 California grand jury members are bound by law not to discuss the case to protect the integrity of the process in determining whether there is sufficient cause for a formal juried trial.
-The Reverend Robert P. Shuler was told as much by a newspaper in response to an open demand he made for more disclosure in the ongoing inquiry.
+Robert P. Shuler was told as much by a newspaper in response to an open demand he made for more disclosure in the ongoing inquiry.

-Reflecting on that period in his memoirs, Former attorney general of California Robert W. Kenny stated "nothing ever sold more newspapers in Los Angeles than the Aimee affair" and Aimee's only real crime "was that of minding her own business, but that was more than our local bigots could bear".

 Evidence lost

 Ransom letter sent to Minnie Kennedy.
-A typewriter possibly used in the letter's production disappeared and was sought by post office inspectors.

 The 1926 grand jury inquiry was also known for catalogued evidence that was inexplicably lost.
 Among the pieces that came up missing: